ichthyop/ichthyop/doc/process/growth.rst

 Growth
 ######################################

 There is 2 different implementations of the growth module.
+They can be selected by setting the ``class_name`` parameter in the ``action.growth`` action configuration block.

 Linear growth
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@